aisingapore/PeekingDuck/CONTRIBUTING.md

   10. Send us a pull request to PeekingDuck/dev.
   11. Make changes requested by your reviewer (if any).

-Thank you for your contribution!!
+Thank you for your contributions!!

+## Community Discussions

+Join us in our [GitHub discussion board](https://github.com/aimakerspace/PeekingDuck/discussions) or [Discord server](https://discord.gg/7x2VyHVEGX).

+.
+Post your thread regarding

+- Questions on the project
+- Suggestions/feature requests
+- Your custom nodes and projects

 ## Code Styles